Having a pet is like having an adorable best friend, whether it’s an excited dog, a relaxed cat, or a singing bird.

 Why does my bird nibble on me?

-Thus one reason a bird may nibble on you is to make out what your hand is and to figure out if it can be trusted.
-If the bird nibbles on you, and you don’t react negatively, it will likely happily jump on your hand.
+Thus, one reason a bird may nibble on you is to make out what your hand is and to determine if it can be trusted.
+If the bird nibbles on you, and you don’t react negatively, it will likely happily jump onto your hand.

 Another reason why a bird may be nibbling you is to preen you.
 Birds preen themselves and their mates in an effort to maintain hygiene and keep their feathers straight and shiny.